hartwork/xiangqi-setup/README.md

                         themes below

 scaling:
-  --width-px PIXEL      width of the output in pixels --width-cm CENTIMETER
+  --width-px PIXEL      width of the output in pixels (default: ~248.03, i.e. 7.0cm at 90.0dpi) --width-cm CENTIMETER
-                        width of the output in centimeters --dpi FLOAT           resolution of the output in dots per inch --scale-pieces FACTOR
+                        width of the output in centimeters (default: 7.0) --dpi FLOAT           resolution of the output in dots per inch (default: 90.0) --scale-pieces FACTOR
                         factor to scale pieces by (0.0 to 1.2, default: 0.9) --scale-annotations FACTOR